Overseas Indian Centres Abroad

 - Provide investment advisory services to the overseas Indians.
 Provide investment advisory services to OIs to transform them from being new savers to become investors particularly in the Gulf regions.

-- Extend legal and medical counseling to overseas Indians workers as well as Indian women in need and facing martial difficulties overseas.
+- Extend legal and medical counseling to overseas Indians workers as well as Indian women in need and facing marital difficulties overseas.

 - In respect of problem of women, apart from arranging the legal or medical assistance as required, they will provide assistance in establishing contact with their next kin in India and if required arrange their repatriation with the help of their relatives.